 Every 52 years the two calendars would start on the same day.
 The Aztecs were afraid that the world would end on this day.
 They performed the New Fire Ceremony on this day.

-The Aztec calendar stone
+The Aztec calendar stone by Unknown

 The Aztecs used agriculture to grow food such as maize, beans, and squash.
 One innovative technique they used in swampy areas was called the chinampa.
 A chinampa was an artificial island that the Aztecs built up in the lake.
 They built many chinampas and used these manmade islands to plant crops.
 The chinampas worked well for crops because the soil was fertile and the crops had plenty of water to grow.